AplaProject/apla-docs-en/source/tutorials/app_tutorial.rst

 Molis
 ^^^^^

-For this tutorial, you'll be writing contract code, page template code, and performing all other actions in the :ref:`Molis client <molis>`.
+For this tutorial, you'll be writing contract code, page template code, and performing all other actions in the Molis client.
 Molis also provides a way to retrieve, save, and execute contract code on the blockchain, manage data structures (tables), assign access rights, and create applications.

-The "root" account for |platform| ecosystems is called :ref:`founder's account <ecosystem_roles>`.
+The "root" account for |platform| ecosystems is called *founder's account*.
 By default, this account has access to all operations.
 You must use this account to introduce major changes to the ecosystem, such as creating new apps and tables.

 To login to Molis with founder's account: